 Upon his retirement in 2008 at the Suffolk County Wrestling Championships, he had served fifty years and was given a standing ovation.
 Kenny passed away in 2008.

 Born in the Bronx, New York in 1942, Tommy Riccio and his family of eight, moved to Huntington, New York when Tommy was in the sixth grade.
 He attended Walt Whitman High School where he starred in football and wrestling.
 He graduated in 1960.

 Tommy earned a partial wrestling scholarship to Hofstra College (now Hofstra University) and attended the institution for three semesters.
 Unfortunately, he was forced to withdraw due to financial reasons.
-In the fall of 1968,Tommy became a member of the Suffolk County Wrestling Officials Association and by the 1970-1971 season he was one of the top three officials along with Bill Zaggarino and Kenny Cellan.
+In the fall of 1968,Tommy became a member of the Suffolk County Wrestling Officials Association and by the 1[phone redacted] season he was one of the top three officials along with Bill Zaggarino and Kenny Cellan.

-As president of the Suffolk County Wrestling Officials Association from 1972-1978, Tommy became one of the most respected officials in both Suffolk and Nassau County.
+As president of the Suffolk County Wrestling Officials Association from 1[phone redacted], Tommy became one of the most respected officials in both Suffolk and Nassau County.
 He served as Rules Interpreter for many years, worked five New York State Wrestling Championships, where he was rated the top official four times and tied for top honors once.
 He was inducted into the New York State Wrestling Officials Hall of Fame in 1994.

 In 1995, Tommy retired as an official.
 He received the Suffolk County Coaches outstanding officials award eleven times during his career, was inducted into the National Wrestling Hall of Fame- New York Division in 2016, and undoubtedly is the most revered official In Suffolk County history.

 Continuing his passion for wrestling, Tommy served as an assistant and head coach at Riverhead High School for ten years.
 Sadly, Tommy passed away in the fall of 2019